 For production companies that produce goods that are exported or sold in China, the input VAT on raw materials and machines, either imported or bought in China for the production process, can be fully offset (credited) against the output VAT on sales within China.

-After this offset, any excess amount of input VAT is refundable, which means that the surplus amount will be re-paid by the Revenue Department to the local Chinese company.
+After this offset, any excess amount of input VAT is refundable for exports, which means that the surplus amount will be re-paid by the Revenue Department to the local Chinese exporters.

-For trading companies with no producing capabilities, the input VAT (VAT paid when buying goods in China) is directly refundable in cash, as export is not subject to output VAT (and therefore, there is nothing to offset/credit).
+For trading companies with no producing capabilities, when they export, the input VAT (VAT paid when buying goods in China) is directly refundable in cash, as export is not subject to output VAT (and therefore, there is nothing to offset/credit).

 VI.
 Import and Export of Services

-In general, VAT applies if either the supplier or the recipient is domiciled in China.
-If the service provider does not have an establishment in China, the recipient is required to pay the VAT on a withholding basis which means that the VAT is withheld from the price and accounted for by the recipient in China.
-The recipient is also entitled to an input VAT credit if it is registered as general VAT taxpayer.
+In general, VAT applies if either the service supplier or the service recipient is domiciled in China.
+If the service provider does not have an establishment in China, the recipient is required to pay the VAT on a withholding basis which means that the VAT is withheld from the total sales price and filed by the recipient in China.
+The service recipient (service importer in China) is also entitled to an input VAT credit if it is registered as general VAT taxpayer.

-- Leasing of tangible movable property if the property is outside China
+- Leasing of tangible movable property located outside China

 - Cultural, education and healthcare and travel services provided outside China